chuigda/CoreBlogPHP-NG/content/research/io-monad-kiddies-wcsndm.md

 The world passing now introduces a **dataflow dependency** between the two `print` calls, since `world1` is produced by the first `print` and consumed by the second `print`.
 Thus, the second `print` cannot be evaluated before the first one.
 Since the caller of `main` expects a `World` instance, the entire chain of `print` calls must be evaluated in order to produce that final `World` instance.

+> Interlude
+>
+> How can we really put the whole world into a value of type `World`?
+Well, we can't, but we don't have to. `World` is just an abstract type that **represents** instead of **contains** the entire state of the world.
+Implementation may even eliminate the storage of `World` instances completely, since they are only tokens used to enforce dataflow dependencies between IO operations.

 Till now, we haven't seen either "Monad" or `IO` yet.
 Since this article is about the `IO` monad, you may naturally think that there's still unresolved issues, and yes, you're right.

 ## `World` can destroy the world, too